 Harold Bradley was also a session musician on the following Gene Watson albums:

-Harold Bradley is the Nashville native who holds down the Presidency of the Nashville Association of Musicians Local 257 & is the man who may be the most recorded guitarist in history.
+Harold Bradley is the Nashville native who holds down the Presidency of the Nashville Association of Musicians Local 257 and is the man who may be the most recorded guitarist in history.